mc7244/Captcha-Peoplesign/README.txt

 Captcha::Peoplesign
 -------------------

-Easily integrate Peoplesign CAPTCHA in your Perl application
+Easily integrate Peoplesign CAPTCHA in your Perl application.

-Still TODO:
+TODO:

-- WRITE TESTS!!!!
+- WRITE MORE TESTS!!!!
+- Refactor internal API to use hashrefs
 - Improve documentation
-- refactor internal API to use hashrefs